dougeby/IntuneDocs/intune/app-protection-policy-settings-log.md

 # Review client app protection logs

-earn about the settings you can review in the app protection logs.
+Learn about the settings you can review in the app protection logs.
 Access logs by enabling Intune Diagnostics Mode for an application on a mobile client.
 The following table shows the name and an explanation of the settings recorded in the log.

 ## App protection policy settings